 Do not touch the pins on any of the ICs; even with precautions against static you may destroy the circuitry.

-5. Use Figure 32 to locate the battery.
-Note how it is oriented.
+5. Refer to Figure 31 on page 73 for the location of the battery.
+Note how the polarity markers are oriented.